AdobeDocs/experience-platform.en/help/landing/api-guide.md

 ### Postman collections

 The following services have postman collections available.
 To download a Postman collection, select **Raw** from the GitHub page to load the raw JSON file in a new tab.
-Next, right-click and select **Save as** to save the file.
+Then, right-click and select **Save as** to save the file to a local destination of your choice.

 ![raw Json](./images/api-guide/raw-collection.PNG)